mbleichner/koti/README.md

     also be specified as a (lambda) function to allow dynamic dependencies.
   - `before` is like `after`, but reversed.
 It allows to declare an item as prerequisite for others.
-Since this also can be given a (lambda) function, it's possible to define something as a system-wide prerequisite - an example would be `File("/etc/pacman.conf", before = lambda other: isinstane(other, Package))` to make sure `/etc/pacman.conf` has been set up before any packages may be installed.
+Since this also can be given a (lambda) function, it's possible to define something as a system-wide prerequisite - an example would be `File("/etc/pacman.conf", before = lambda other: isinstance(other, Package))` to make sure `/etc/pacman.conf` has been set up before any packages may be installed.
   - Please note that some items have inherent dependencies, such as `File("...", owner = "example")` will by default have a dependency `after = User("example")`.